ShozabAbidi10/ShozabAbidi10/README.md

 ### Hi there 👋

 I am working in the field of Robotics.
 You can find all my projects, specially in the domain of Mobile Robots, Autonomous Navigation, SLAM, Motion Planning that I have worked on over the years.
-Hope it will help you learn something interesting and exciting.
+I hope it will help you learn something interesting and exciting.
 Please let me know if you have any questions or feedbacks.
 Thanks!

 📫 You can reach me using this email: hasanshozab10@gmail.com